ellur25bai10008-byte/ARTIFICIAL-INTELLIGENCE-MACHINE-LEARNING-PROJECT/README.md

 Run the script using: python hotel_system.py

-Follow the on-screen menu instructions.
+Follow the on-screen menu instructions

-2. Project Report
-Date: March 30, 2026

 Subject: Implementation of Hotel Management System